-A study of a horticultural topic that a student will pursue in much greater detail than is possible in lecture and laboratory course presentations.
-The student is evaluated on initiative, presentation technique, and competence in carrying out the objectives of the project from the time the study is initiated until the completion of the project.
+The project involves the pursuit of a horticultural topic by a student in much greater detail than is possible in regular lecture and laboratory course presentations.
+The student is evaluated on initiative, presentation techniques, and competence in carrying out the objectives of the project from the time the study is initiated until it is completed.
+The topic to be studied must be decided before the end of the fall semester.